tapyu/to-rm-courses/numerical-methods/README.md

 #### [Regression][36] (see Steven Kay, Fundamentals of Statistica Signal Processing, chapter 14 on Chapra, or other on books)

-Statistical technique to model the relationships between a dependent variable (often called the 'outcome' or 'response' variable, or a 'label' in machine learning parlance) and one or more independent variables (often called 'predictors', 'covariates', 'explanatory variables' or 'features').
+Regression is a statistical technique to model the relationships between a dependent variable (often called the 'outcome' or 'response' variable, or a 'label' in machine learning parlance) and one or more independent variables (often called 'predictors', 'covariates', 'explanatory variables' or 'features').
 The most common form of regression analysis is linear regression, in which one finds the line (or a more complex linear combination) that most closely fits the data according to a specific mathematical criterion.

 <p align="center">
     <img src="https://upload.wikimedia.org/wikipedia/commons/b/be/Normdist_regression.png" width="400">